ThatianneF/challenge-oracle/README.md

 - npm install cypress
 - npx cypress open

+Comment:
+- Custom commands were made to facilitate the reading of the code and good practice of clean code.

 Bugs:
 - In the test automation it shows me that the fields have changed and are being validated, when it updates it says that it has not changed.